Skip to main content

 orderPromiseyes

-Promise.
-A Promise that creates or retrieves the PayPal order.
-This Promise should resolve to an object containing the orderId.
+promise.
+A promise that creates or retrieves the PayPal order.
+This promise should resolve to an object containing the orderId.

 The order creation can happen asynchronously while the payment UI is loading, improving perceived performance.